LazarevicLazar/Quantum-Circuit-Visualizer-Simulator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The following files are made available under the MIT License:

+- `backend/gate_implementations.py`

+- `backend/quantum_simulator.py`

+Copyright © Lazar Lazarevic

+These files may be used, copied, modified, merged, published, distributed, sublicensed, and/or sold subject to the terms of the MIT License.